cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

       type: cloudify.openstack.server_connected_to_port
 {{< /gsHighlight >}}

-Node by node explanation:
+**Node by Node Explanation**

 1. Creates a network.
-See Example I for more information.
+See example I for more information.

 2. Creates a security group.
-See Example I for more information.
+See example I for more information.

 3. Creates a subnet.
-This is similar to that in example I, .
-The difference here is that the subnet has an extra relationship set towards a router.
+This is similar to that in example I, but in this example the subnet has an additional relationship set towards a router.

-4. Creates a port, whose node name is `my_port`, and whose name on OpenStack is `my_port_openstack_name`.
+4. Creates a port, with the node name `my_port`, and the name `my_port_openstack_name` on OpenStack.
 The port is set with multiple relationships:
-  - A relationship to the `my_network` node: Through this relationship, the port will be automatically placed on the `my_network_openstack_name` network.
+  - A relationship to the `my_network` node.
+Through this relationship, the port will be automatically placed on the `my_network_openstack_name` network.
-  - A relationship to the `my_subnet` node: This relationship is strictly for ensuring the order of creation is correct, as the port requires the `my_subnet_openstack_name` subnet to exist before it can be created on it.
+  - A relationship to the `my_subnet` node.
+This relationship is strictly for ensuring the correct order of creation, becaue the port requires that the `my_subnet_openstack_name` subnet exists before it can be created on it.
-  - A relationship to the `my_security_group` node: This designated relationship type will take care of setting the `my_security_group_openstack_name` security group on the port.
+  - A relationship to the `my_security_group` node.
+This designated relationship type manages the setting of the `my_security_group_openstack_name` security group on the port.

-5. Creates a router, whose node name is `my_router`, and whose name on OpenStack is `my_router_openstack_name`.
+5. Creates a router, with the node name `my_router` and the `my_router_openstack_name` name on OpenStack.
 The router will automatically have an interface in the external network.

-6. Creates a server, whose node name is `my_server`, and whose name on OpenStack is *the node's ID* (since no `name` parameter was supplied under the `server` property).
+6. Creates a server, with the node name `my_server`, and the *the node's ID* name (because no `name` parameter was supplied under the `server` property) on OpenStack.<br>
 The server is set with an image and flavor IDs.
-It also overrides the `cloudify_agent` property of its parent type to set the username that will be used to connect to the server for installing the Cloudify agent on it.
-Finally, it is set with a relationship to the `my_port` node: This designated relationship type will take care of connecting the server to `my_port_openstack_name`.
+It also overrides the `cloudify_agent` property of its parent type, to set the username that will be used to connect to the server for installing the Cloudify agent on it.
+Finally, it is set with a relationship to the `my_port` node.
+This designated relationship type manages connecting the server to `my_port_openstack_name`.
 {{% /gsCloak %}}

-## Example III
+## Example III: Using the volume type

-This example will show how to use the `volume` type, as well as `volume_attached_to_server` relationship.
+This example demonstrates how to use the `volume` type, and the `volume_attached_to_server` relationship.

 {{% gsCloak "Example III" %}}
-The following is an excerpt from the blueprint's `blueprint`.`node_templates` section:
+Following is an excerpt from the blueprint's `blueprint`.`node_templates` section.

 {{< gsHighlight  yaml  >}}
 my_server: